 How Does Facebook Advertising Work?

-The first thing you need to differentiate is paid search and paid social.
-Paid search is something like Google AdWords where users will type a keyword on Google and when they get a page with search results, they would see a few ads on top of the regular search results.
-Paid search basically helps customers find your business, while paid social (such as Facebook ads) will help your business find prospective customers.
-The power of Facebook lies in its amazing ability to target a very specific audience that is the most likely interested in your services and products.
+The first thing you need to differentiate between is ‘paid search’ and ‘paid social’.
+Paid search is something like Google AdWords where users will type a keyword on Google and when they get a page with search results, they will see a few ads above the regular search results.
+Paid search basically helps customers find your business, while paid social (such as Facebook ads) helps your business find prospective customers.
+The power of Facebook lies in its amazing ability to target a very specific audience that is the most likely to be interested in your services and products.
 Facebook has developed its targeting arsenal from all the years of users sharing their details, preferences, likes, interests and data, as well as getting data about users from 3rd party partners.
 This kind of targeting is not available anywhere else and that’s what makes Facebook stand out.

 The Facebook Auction System

 Facebook uses an auction system (like Bing and Google AdWords) to determine which ads will be shown and to which user.
 Facebook also uses something called a competitive value, which is basically how much each advertiser is willing to pay for a user to take a specific action like click on the ad or add a product to the cart.
 Facebook also takes into the account how much engagement the ad is getting, so the number of likes, shares, and comments on the ad is also part of the calculation that Facebook uses to determine how much you will pay.

 In the last couple of years, Facebook has started to lower the organic reach of posts on Facebook pages in order to force everyone to invest more money into ads if they want their posts to be seen by their fans and other people.
 The effect of it was very clear between late 2013 and early 2014 where Facebook pages saw a dramatic reduction in their organic reach (the reach of their posts to people who liked their page), just take a look at the picture below: